s-hironobu/pg_plan_inspector/README-plan_analyzer.md

-Before using query_progress.py, we need the pid of the backend connected to `testdb`, so, issue the pg_backend_pid() function.
+Before using query_progress.py, we need the pid of the backend connected to `testdb`.

 ```
 testdb=# SELECT pg_backend_pid();